Bruna Rangel Lima Is Scantily Clad In A Blue Bikini As She Walks Along The Beach And Reminisces

 “So hot,” a fourth person wrote, also using the drooling and the peach emoji for further emphasis.

 In fact, many of her followers chose to use emoji rather than words in order to capture how they felt about the clip.
 The most popular appeared to be the fire, heart-eyed, and variations of the heart emoji.
-In addition, considering the nature of the video, the peach one was also in frequent use.
+In addition, considering the nature of the video, the peach one was also frequently used.

-Judging by an earlier post, Bruna was wearing the same item bathing suit.
 As previously reported by The Inquisitr, a post on Friday, August 14, showed the celebrity in what appeared to be the same attire, albeit in a slightly different shade.
 However, that update was a set of images rather than a video such as was posted to her official account today.